 - Cellist of all nationalities and ages may take part in this competition.

-- The first round will be completed via video link on YouTube.
-The results will be announced via email on February 18th, 2022.
+- Both rounds will be completed via video link on YouTube.
+The results of the first round will be announced by email February 18th, 2022.

-- The final of competition is open to the public.
+- The final round of the competition is public on the web.

 - A maximum of 16 candidates will be advanced to the final.
 This decision will be made by the International Music Academy Anton Rubinstein, using the recordings from the first round.